chpill/cljs-weight/readme.md

 ## Why?

 Clojurescript compilation takes advantage of the Google Closure compiler to build its generated JS.
 This allows for dead code elimination.
 Nevertheless, the optimized payload seems to be important in non-trivial cases.

 An extreme example of that is the front-end of [CircleCI].
-The js file served to the browser weights 3.4M (1.02M gzipped).
+The project has 26317 lines of cljs and 277 lines of clj (macros).
+The optimized js file served to the browser weights 3.4M (1.02M gzipped).
 On the not so terrible internet connection of my parents it takes more than 3 seconds to download.

 ![circleci production js request timing](resources/images/circleci-js-payload-firefox-devtools-network-view.png)